How To Safely Wear Glitter On Your Face

 Glitter should always be suspended in something–in a gel, on an adhesive, in a gloss, etc. Applying loose glitter directly to your person is a bad idea, as it won’t stick properly and you run the risk of inhaling it or transferring it elsewhere (i.e., into your eyes).
 So picking good products are very important!

-I also love our Unicorn Liquid Glitter Liners, which are very fine cosmetic glitters suspended in a gel base.
+I also love our Unicorn Glitter Palette, which are very fine cosmetic glitters pressed into a workable base.

 You can wear it in a thin line, all across the lid or dabbed atop your cheeks and lips (I’ve even used it on my nails).
 The gel dries quickly and stays put, so that no glitter will accidentally fall into your eyes.